hoelzl/Iliad.V2/Readme.md

 Installation and Execution
 --------------------------

-We currently provide neither precompiled packages nor scripts to run *Iliad* from the command line.
+I currently provide neither precompiled packages nor scripts to run *Iliad* from the command line.
 Instead you have to download the sources and run *Iliad* from within your Lisp implementation of choice.
+Once the *Iliad* implementation becomes more stable I will make precompiled versions available.

 ### Prerequisites

 To run *Iliad* you need:

-* One of the supported Lisp implementations (CCL, CMUCL, ECL or SBCL, see below for the exact versions that we are using).
+* One of the supported Lisp implementations (CCL, CMUCL or SBCL, see below for the exact versions that I am using).
 * [ASDF 2](http://common-lisp.net/project/asdf/).
 This is already be included in all supported Lisp implementations.
-* [Quicklisp](http://www.quicklisp.org/) (If you install the required packages by hand you could dispense with Quicklisp, but this is not something we would recommend.)
+* [Quicklisp](http://www.quicklisp.org/) (If you install the required packages by hand you could dispense with Quicklisp, but this is not something I would recommend.)

 ### Installing from sources